Configure Bots to Perform Continuous Integrations

 Choose Product > Scheme > Manage Schemes.

-Select the Shared option for the scheme to share, and click OK.
+Select the Shared checkbox for the scheme to share, and click Close.

 Choose Source Control > Commit.